 People also work to achieve success – albeit small – to grow and to be recognized.
 When this opportunity is not given to them, the risk is high.

-This is why in the Twproject software we paid special attention to managing the workload of each team member.
+Twproject is the project management software that puts special attention to managing the workload of each team member.

 From the planning phase to the monitoring and control phase, it is possible to have a clear picture of the progress of each collaborator’s work.